Plaid Cymru: 1960s

 Support for the party declined slightly in the early 1960s, particularly as support for the Liberal Party began to stabilise from its long-term decline.
-In 1962, Saunders Lewis gave a radio talk entitled Tynged yr Iaith (The fate of the language) in which he predicted the extinction of the Welsh language unless action was taken.
-This led to the formation of Cymdeithas yr Iaith Gymraeg (the Welsh Language Society) the same year.
+In 1962, Saunders Lewis gave a radio talk entitled Tynged yr Iaith in which he predicted the extinction of the Welsh language unless action was taken.
+This led to the formation of Cymdeithas yr Iaith Gymraeg the same year.

 Labour's return to power in 1964 and the creation of the post of Secretary of State for Wales appeared to represent a continuation of the incremental evolution of a distinctive Welsh polity, following the Conservative government's appointment of a Minister of Welsh Affairs in 1951 and the establishment of Cardiff as Wales's capital in 1955.

 However, in 1966, less than four months after coming in third in the constituency of Carmarthen, Gwynfor Evans captured the seat from Labour at a by-election.
 This was followed by two further by-elections in Rhondda West in 1967 and Caerphilly in 1968 in which the party achieved massive swings of 30% and 40% respectively, coming within a whisker of victory.
 The results were caused partly by an anti-Labour backlash.
 Expectations in coal mining communities that the Wilson government would halt the long-term decline in their industry had been dashed by a significant downward revision of coal production estimates.
 However, particularly in Carmarthen, Plaid also successfully depicted Labour's policies as a threat to the viability of small Welsh communities.